silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 		<p>You are logged in as $CurrentMember.FirstName $CurrentMember.Surname.</p>
 	<% end_if %>

-A conditional can also check for a value other than falsey.
+A conditional can also check for a value other than falsy.

 	:::ss
 	<% if $MyDinner == "kipper" %>